Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega/README.md

 🧠 I thrive in complex new environments, adapting quickly to perform effectively by leveraging my critical thinking, analytical abilities and problem-solving skills.
 My ultimate goal is to protect not just systems, but the people and communities they serve.

-🔎 This is only my coding portfolio, you can paruse my full cybersecurity portfolio in my [Github web page](https://rafael-santamaria-ortega.github.io/)
+🔎 This is only my coding portfolio, you can paruse my full cybersecurity portfolio in my [GitHub web page](https://rafael-santamaria-ortega.github.io/)

 🤝 Let’s connect!
 Reach out on [LinkedIn](https://www.linkedin.com/in/rafael-santamaria-ortega)